bluesky66-dev/kibana/x-pack/plugins/ml/readme.md

 ## Setup local environment

-### HyperSec Kibana
+### Kibana

-1. Fork and clone the [HyperSec Kibana repo](https://github.com/elastic/kibana).
+1. Fork and clone the [Kibana repo](https://github.com/elastic/kibana).

 1. Install `nvm`, `node`, `yarn` (for example, by using Homebrew).
 See [Install dependencies](https://www.elastic.co/guide/en/kibana/master/development-getting-started.html#_install_dependencies).

-1. Make sure that HyperSec is deployed and running on localhost:9200.
+1. Make sure that Elasticsearch is deployed and running on localhost:9200.

 1. Navigate to the directory of the `kibana` repository on your machine.